Thursday, 26 February 2015

 For all their death and torture, there's something joyous about Pinky Violence films.
 A total lack of restraint, perhaps, a riot of colour and action and super stylised psychedelic mayhem, like an MGM musical with added swords and drugs and blood and frenzied go go dancing.

-Thursday 12 February 2015
+Thursday, 12 February 2015

 DROIT DU SEIGNEUR: JAPANESE STYLE

-BELLADONNA OF SADNESS d.
+Belladonna Of Sadness, d.
 Eiichi Yamamoto (1973)

 A troubling, eerie story of ritual rape and witchcraft: part fairy tale, part acid trip.
-As suggested by Andrew Demetrius.

-Wednesday 4 February 2015
+Wednesday, 4 February 2015

 DANGEROUS MOONLIGHT

-THE MOONLIGHT MASK was Japan's first TV super hero.
+The Moonlight Mask was Japan's first TV super hero.
 I particularly like his turban and the ladies shades.
 The show was cancelled in 1959 after a young boy, seeking to emulate his hero's fearless stunts, leapt to his death.

-Monday 2 February 2015
+Monday, 2 February 2015

 INNER STEELE

-BARBARA IN FURS d.
+Barbara In Furs, d.
 Adonis Kyrou (1967)

 Birkenhead born Barbara Steele had to go to Europe to become a star, a place where they knew how to treat raven haired witchy women with terrifying eyes and cheekbones you could grate parmesan on.
 In this short film for French TV she tries on a number of cruelly obtained coats and wields a series of riding crops, whips and cat o'nine tails.
 As this was the 60s, it was probably on prime time.